This extension is part of the Sinatra::Contrib project. Run gem install sinatra-contrib to have it available.

 set :json_encoder, :my_fancy_json_method

 It will automatically set the content type to “application/json”.
-As
+As usual, you can easily change that, with the :json_content_type

 setting:

-set :json_content_type, :json
+set :json_content_type, :js

-Overriding the Encoder and the Content-Type
+Overriding the Encoder and the Content-Type¶ ↑

 The json

-helper will also take two options
+helper will also take two options :encoder

 and :content_type

-options are the same as the :json_encoder
+.
+The values of this options are the same as the :json_encoder

-and
+and :json_content_type

 settings, respectively.
-You can also pass
+You can also pass those to the json method:

-get '/' do json({:foo => 'bar'}, :encoder => :to_json, :content_type => :json) end
+get '/' do json({:foo => 'bar'}, :encoder => :to_json, :content_type => :js) end